mahdiabolghasemi/LLM-vs.-Humans-Forecasting/readme.txt

 - All relevant datasets used in the analysis are directly included in the replication kit.
 - Each dataset is provided in STATA .dta format, and corresponding documentation is included to explain the dataset contents and structure.
 - No external datasets or repositories are required for replication; everything necessary is contained within the provided kit.
+- df.rds is the data used to generate Appendix C. This data is read through appendixCE.R file.
+- experiment_dataset.csv is the data used for generating Appendix E table.
+This data is called in appendixCE.R.